DominikaSzu/frontend-nanodegree-feedreader/README.md

 ### What is it?

 This project is a web-based application that reads RSS feeds.
+It gives the user a possibility to display and reed different articles from:

+* the Udacity blog
+* the CSS-Tricks
+* the Web Fundamentals page
+* the Linear Digressions profile on SoundCloud

 ### How it works?

-19. Implement error handling for undefined variables and out-of-bound array access.

-21. Write a README file detailing all steps required to successfully run the application.
-If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.
+The application loads feeds using the Google Feed Reader API.
+Function loadFeed() will display feed entries on the page.

+There is also a hidden menu, with four categories of feeds loaded from the Google Feed Reader API.